adventuremomblog

 Our tour took place during the odd hour which took us under the Memorial Bridge to see the State Ports.
 The State Ports were also a filming location for Ironman 3.

 You’ll learn more about a WW2 Wilmington Ship Yard.
-There is also a lot of wildlife spotting along the way made easier with binoculars provided on the boat.
+There’s a lot of wildlife spotting along the way made easier with binoculars provided on the boat.

 Check their website to learn more about private and special event cruises.